 Weekend and Holiday Due Dates

 Note that the exception only applies on days that your credit card issuer doesn’t accept payments.
-Nearly all credit card issuers accept phone and online payments all day every day, even on weekends and holidays.
+Nearly all credit card issuers accept phone and online payments daily, even on weekends and holidays.
 Because of that, the exception rarely ever applies.
 You must make your payment by 5 p.m. on the due date, even if that date falls on a holiday or a weekend.
-Otherwise, you’re technically late and can receive all the penalties of a late payment, e.g. a late fee.
+Otherwise, you’re technically late and can receive all the penalties of late payment, e.g., a late fee.

 Delays With Payment Posting

 Many credit card issuers allow you to make expedited payments on the due date to avoid a late fee.
 You'll have to speak to a live agent on the phone to initiate an expedited payment.
 Call the number on your billing statement or the back of your credit card if you're making a payment on the due date.
-The payment can post to your account that date and you will be charged a fee for an expedited payment.
-The expedited payment fee is usually less than the late fee so it's typically worth it to avoid the more expensive fee.
+The payment can post to your account that date, and you will be charged a fee for an expedited payment.
+The expedited payment fee is usually less than the late fee, so it is typically worth it to avoid the more expensive fee.

 Your credit card agreement requires you to pay the minimum payment.
-A payment can also be considered late if it’s less than the minimum amount due, regardless of when you pay it.
+Payment can also be considered late if it is less than the minimum amount due, regardless of when you pay it.
 You must pay at least the minimum due for your payment to be considered on time.